 - Have an amber or white rotating or flashing beacon on top of said vehicle, or be escorted by an equipped vehicle

-- When parking adjacent to a runway, shall park at a distance of at least 100 feet to the outside of the runway lights
+- Park at a distance of at least 100 feet to the outside of the runway lights when parking adjacent to a runway

-- Operators must avoid shining their headlights toward operating aircraft or active landing areas to prevent creating landing illusions or blinding pilots
+- Avoid shining headlights toward operating aircraft or active landing areas to prevent creating landing illusions or blinding pilots

-- Airport management is authorized to tow, otherwise move, or immobilize vehicles parked in violation of published rules or posted signs.
-Such movement or immobilization shall be at the expense of the owner, and airport management assumes no liability for any damage arising from said movement
+- In violation of published rules or posted signs will result in airport management towing, moving, or immobilizing vehicles – Such movement or immobilization shall be at the expense of the owner, and airport management assumes no liability for any damage arising from said movement

 - Vehicle and Aircraft Repair: In order to protect the general use areas of the airport, and prevent encroachment upon the rights of users, no owner or other person shall clean or make repairs to vehicles or aircraft anywhere other than in areas designated for that purpose.